What Is a CPA?

 As a CPA, it's very rewarding to be able to make a direct and positive impact on a business client, especially with a not-for-profit that makes a real difference in our community.
 I also really enjoy the client education aspect of my work when I can help client accounting team members learn additional skills or be a resource to answer questions and resolve problems.

 As a CPA, I find it can, at times, be challenging to manage various competing projects and deadlines.
-Also, especially during these unusual COVID times, it can be challenging to find the optimal balance between personal and professional priorities.
+Also, especially during [the] unusual COVID-19 times, it [was] challenging to find the optimal balance between personal and professional priorities.
 It continues to be a growth area for me.

 What do you think is the most important skill CPAs need to succeed?